 - Stereo Tuning Buttons Instead of Traditional Knobs – Tuning buttons on a radio can be very frustrating when one push gets you from 97.3 to 97.4.
 There’s just no easier or quicker way to tune a radio than a knob.

 - Lock Out Navigation Systems – Driver distraction is a serious safety issue and it’s understandable to deactivate use of a navigation system while the vehicle is moving, but what about your passenger that needs to make corrections or look something up?

 - Small Side Mirrors – They’re getting smaller, aerodynamic and dangerous.
 Please automakers, keep them at least the standard size so we don’t have to rely on the over-the-shoulder.

 - Touch Sensitive Controls – Without the sense of feel or an actual button to press, this makes changing the temperature or radio station awkward and dangerous because you have to locate the control by taking your eyes off the road.

 - Auto Start-Stop – It’s all about fuel efficiency and no one can complain about that.
 When this technology is not executed correctly, it can lead to a very poor driving experience.
 Especially when wanting to accelerate quickly from a stop or from a light.

-- Touch Screen Dependent Controls - Touch screens are all the rage in vehicles today.
-But when your required to control simple things like air conditioning or the radio, it can overcomplicate things.
+- Touch Screen Dependent Controls – Touch screens are all the rage in vehicles today.
+But when you’re required to control simple things like air conditioning or the radio, it can overcomplicate things.
 Like touch sensitive controls, those that turn a simple task into a multistep process can be quite annoying.